c25l/longmont_data_science_tensorflow/README.md

 2. Change out the training set for your favorite text and see what it comes up with.
 I tried this with my own journals at one point.
 It really did capture my tone, but in a way that was more eerie than fun.
 3. Implement a different RNN type, try using GRU.
 3. Add dropout to prevent overfitting to data
+4. Implement saving and restoring of the model.
 4. Use more data and see the effect of the variety on the accuracy and output.
 4. Implement and see the effect of gradient clipping.
 5. Change the number of layers or the number of nodes and see the effect on training.